If you made any changes in Pure these will be visible here soon.

 B.A., M.A.
 Archaeological Studies, Yale University (1990)

-MPhil, PhD Anthropology; Yale University (2001)
+M.Phil., Ph.D.
+Anthropology; Yale University (2001)

 Biography

-Dr Lau is a specialist in the arts and archaeology of the Americas, especially of South America and the Central Andes.
-Recent and current projects include: 1) field investigations at the large highland settlements of Pashash (Cabana) and Yayno (Pomabamba), focusing on monumental residences, defenses and ceremonial constructions (AD 200-700); 2) survey documentation and archival work on carved monoliths and stone sculpture; 3) comparative studies of Pre-Columbian art and imagery; 4) research on ancient Andean social complexity and 'divine rulership'.
+Recent and current projects include: 1) field investigations at the large highland settlements of Pashash (Cabana) and Yayno (Pomabamba), focusing on monumental residences, defenses and ceremonial constructions (AD 200-700); 2) survey documentation and archival work on carved monoliths and stone sculpture; 3) indigenous Andean cosmologies, cult objects and ritual practices in the face of colonial repression; 4) research on art, social complexity and 'divine rulership' in early Peru.
 He is a founding editor of the journal World Art (Taylor and Francis).

 Key Research Interests